datastax/ai-chatbot-starter/README.md

-# AI Chatbot
+# AI Chatbot Starter

-This AI Chatbot is designed to help developers find the information they need to debug their issues.
+This AI Chatbot Starter is designed to help developers find the information they need to debug their issues.

 It should answer customer questions about the products or services specified.